AdityaChandan/chatbot/README.md

 # chatbot
-a simple chatbot for my AI lab
+a simple chatbot for my AI lab assignment